SigMaNet: One Laplacian to Rule Them All: Numerical experiments

 \subsection{Node classification}

 The node classification task consists in predicting the class label to which each node belongs.

+Also for this task, we only consider graphs with nonnegative edge weights, and thus compare \rete{} not just to spatial GCNs, but also to the state-of-the-art spectral-based ones.
+Similarly to the previous two tasks, we will show that also for this task the wider applicability of \rete{} does not hinder its performances.

-We consider the {\tt Telegram} dataset\footnote{We point out that {\tt Telegram} was also used for node classification in~\cite{zhang2021magnet}, but it is treated as an unweighted graph.
-In contrast, in our experiments the original topology of the graph is maintained.} as well as the three synthetic datasets. {\tt Bitcoin-OTC} and {\tt Bitcoin Alpha} dataset are not considered as they lack label information.
-We rely on a the standard 60\%/20\%/20\% split for training/validation/testing across all datasets.
+We consider the {\tt Telegram} dataset as well as the three synthetic datasets. {\tt Bitcoin-OTC} and {\tt Bitcoin Alpha} dataset are not considered as they lack label information.\footnote{Differently from~\cite{zhang2021magnet}, where {\tt Telegram} is preprocessed in such a way that it is transformed into an unweighted graph, in our experiments we retain its original weights.} We rely on the standard 60\%/20\%/20\% split for training/validation/testing across all datasets.
 The experiments are run with $k$-cross validation, with $k=10$.

 The results are reported in Table~\ref{tab:node}. \signum{} achieves notable performance on all four datasets, especially on the synthetic ones as the graph density increases, where being able to rely on both edge direction and weight information seems to be paramount for a correct node labeling.
-This is confirmed by the poor performance attained by ChebNet and GCN, which do not take any edge direction into account.
-In particular (we recall that all the graphs used for this task are weighted), we observe a strong difference on all the datasets when comparing the performance of MagNet to \rete.
-This can be ascribed to the positive homogeneity property of \rete{}, which circumvents the sign-flipping issue MagNet suffers from, which is likely to reduce its ability to adequately propagate the information between nodes.
+This is confirmed by the extremely poor performance of ChebNet and GCN, which ignore the edge direction.
+When comparing \rete{} to MagNet, \rete{} achieves a consistently better performance of about 10\% on average.
+This can be ascribed to the positive homogeneity property of \rete{}, which circumvents the sign-pattern inconsistency MagNet suffers from (we recall that all these graphs have weights larger than 1), which is likely to reduce its ability to adequately propagate the information between nodes.
+We note that, while SSSNET outperforms \rete{} once by about 4\%, \rete{} outperforms SSSNET by about 50\% on {\tt Telegram}.
+SSSNET's poor performance on this dataset is likely due to the lack of seed nodes that SSSNET needs to identify and target node classes (which are present in the DSBM graphs).